The Yoga Forest Guest Handbook

 The Yoga Forest is a place of tranquility and peace.
 We maintain quiet times from 9.00pm to 9.00am to respect the serenity of the natural setting and encourage inward reflection.
 Lights in communal areas will be switched off and silence is requested.
 Please respect and show kindness to all staff and other guests.

-As a conscious community, all community members, visitors, staff and guests are expected to clean up after themselves.
-Please be conscious and do not bring plastic rubbish (plastic bottles, plastic bags) up the mountain with you, if you do, please take it back down to town.
+Please be conscious of leaving all spaces more beautiful than when you arrived, please do not bring plastic rubbish (plastic bottles, plastic bags) up the mountain with you, if you do, please take it back down to town.

 Rockclimb our unique cliffs, swim and paddleboard in the lake, hike the volcanoes, pamper yourself with amazing treatments and massages, detox in the forest sauna, and enjoy weekly offerings such as Community Kirtan, Ecstatic Dance and Sound Ceremony